WCCWCC/test_all/wifi_coexist.md

     esp_console_register_help_command();
     register_wifi();
 ```

-`initialise_wifi` is used to set the working mode of wifi.
+1. Initialize the basic Wi-Fi function by calling `initialise_wifi`, which sets

-1. Set current WiFi power save type `WIFI_PS_MIN_MODEM`.In this mode, station wakes up to receive beacon every DTIM period
+	* the Current Wi-Fi power save type to `WIFI_PS_MIN_MODEM`, which indicates the station wakes up to receive beacon every DTIM period
-2. Set the WiFi API configuration storage type `WIFI_STORAGE_RAM`. all configuration will only store in the memory
+	* the Wi-Fi API configuration storage type to `WIFI_STORAGE_RAM`, which indicates all configuration will only be stored in the embedded memory
-3. Set the WiFi operating mode `WIFI_MODE_STA`.
-Wifi will work in station mode.
+	* the Wi-Fi operating mode to `WIFI_MODE_STA`, which allows the board to work in Station mode.

+2. Initialize the Wi-Fi console by calling the `initialize_console` function.
-Wifi is used by console command line.You can view the currently supported wifi commands via the input `help` command.
+3. Enable the `Help` function by calling the `esp_console_register_help_command()`.
+After that, you can view all the currently supported Wi-Fi commands by entering the `help` command in your serial port tool.
-`register_wifi` registered the following commands: `sta`,`scan`,`ap`,`query`,`iperf`,`restart`,`heap`.
-For example: register `start` console command.The handler for this command is `restart`.The `restart` will run while you input command `restart`.
+4. Register the commands by calling the `register_wifi` function.
+	* An example of registering a `restart` command with a `restart()` function to handle this command can be seen below.
+After the initialization, you can enter the `restart` command in your serial port tool to call the `restart()` function.

 ```c
     static int restart(int argc, char **argv)
     {